kannibalox/pyrosimple/docs/advanced.md

 ---

 !!! note
-    Using these features requires some knowledge in the area Linux, Bash, and Python beyond a novice level, but they enable you to customize your setup even further and handle very specific use-cases.
+    Using these features requires some knowledge in the area of Linux, Bash, and Python, but they enable you to customize your setup even further and handle very specific use-cases.

 # Advanced 'rtcontrol'